OfficeForProductSafetyAndStandards/cosmetic-product-notifications/mspsds-web/README.md

 You can run the tests with `docker-compose exec mspsds-web bin/rake test`.

-You can run the ruby linting with `docker-compose exec mspsds-web bin/rubocop` (or simply `bin/rubocop` if you installed ruby locally for the [IDE Setup section](#ide-setup) above).
+You can run the ruby linting with `docker-compose exec mspsds-web bin/rubocop`.
 Running this with the `--auto-correct` flag set will cause rubocop to attempt to fix as many of the issues as it can.

-You can run the Slim linting with `docker-compose exec mspsds-web bin/slim-lint app/views` (or simply `bin/slim-lint app/views` if installed locally).
+You can run the Slim linting with `docker-compose exec mspsds-web bin/slim-lint -c vendor/shared-web/.slim-lint.yml app/views`.

-You can run the Sass linting with `docker-compose exec mspsds-web yarn sass-lint -vq -c .sasslint.yml 'app/assets/stylesheets/**/*.scss'`.
+You can run the Sass linting with `docker-compose exec mspsds-web yarn sass-lint -vq -c vendor/shared-web/.sasslint.yml 'app/assets/stylesheets/**/*.scss'`.

-You can run the JavaScript linting with `docker-compose exec mspsds-web yarn eslint app/assets/javascripts`.
+You can run the JavaScript linting with `docker-compose exec mspsds-web yarn eslint -c vendor/shared-web/.eslintrc.yml app/assets/javascripts`.

 You can run the security vulnerability static analysis with `bin/brakeman --no-pager`.